 When an alcohol hydrometer is placed in pure water the specific gravity reading should be 1.000.
 A sweet cider will generally have an OG around 1.040-1.055 depending on the blend of apples used.
 The sweeter the juice, or more sugar you add, the higher the specific gravity.

-The original gravity of sweet cider can be used to calculate the potential alcohol of a cider by using an ABV calculator.
+The original gravity of sweet juice can be used to calculate the potential alcohol of a cider by using an ABV calculator.
 You will have to guess what your final gravity reading will be based on the yeast used.
-Some ale yeast will finish at 1.010 while a champagne yeast may finish very dry near 0.990.
+Some ale yeast can finish as high as 1.010 while a champagne yeast may finish very dry near 0.990.

-Once fermentation has ceased, the original gravity and final gravity can be entered into an ABV calculator to accurately calculate the final alcohol of the hard cider and provide insight into how sweet or dry the finished cider will be.
+Once fermentation has ceased, the original gravity and final gravity can be entered into an ABV calculator to accurately calculate the final alcohol of the hard cider.
+This can also provide insight into how sweet or dry the finished cider will be.

 How to Take a Hydrometer Reading: